thelastblade/mock-graphql-server/README.md

-# Mock Magellan GraphQL application
+# Mock GraphQL application
-An application that mocks the data query from Magellan server.
+An application that mocks the data query from a GraphQL server.
 Currently, only the AggregatedPositions query is implemented.

 ## Run locally
 1. [Clone the repo](#1-clone-the-repo)